sisques-labs/apex-engineer/README.md

 ## 🙏 Acknowledgments

 - Assetto Corsa community for shared memory documentation
-- Ollama, GPT4All, and LLaMA teams for local AI model support
+- GPT4All team for local AI model support
 - The sim racing community for inspiration and feedback

 ## 💬 Why ApexEngineer?